Garmr: Prose Edda

 The Prose Edda book Gylfaginning assigns him a role in Ragnarök:

 Then shall the dog Garmr be loosed, which is bound before Gnipahellir: he shall do battle with Týr, and each become the other's slayer.

 In popular culture

 Garmr is the namesake and emblem of the protagonist's squadron, Galm Team, in the combat flight simulation game Ace Combat Zero: The Belkan War.
 The name "Galm" is a mistransliteration of "Garmr" into English due to the singular liquid phoneme in the Japanese language.

 Garmr appears as a boss fight in the 2003 video game Boktai: The Sun Is in Your Hand, 2017's Hellblade: Senua's Sacrifice and 2022's God of War Ragnarök.

 In episode 12 of the anime The Most Notorious "Talker" Runs the World's Greatest Clan, the new group Wild Tempest must fight in the Quartz Valley against Garmr, who is a rank 9 beastly dog.
 This version of Garmr is intelligent, can speak, has 3 tails, 3 pairs of eyes, and has an open chest.

+In the 2026 video game, Resident Evil: Requiem, the giant mutant zombie dogs that pursue Leon S. Kennedy through the ruins of Raccoon City are dubbed the Garmr, which serve as the game's newest variant of the Cerberus zombie dogs of previous titles.